marknnb/recipe-management/README.md

   - java 21
   - spring boot 3+
   - lombok
+    - Lombok's annotations are used to reduce boilerplate code such as constructors and setters and getters
   - postgres DB
   - Flyway migration
+    - Flyway migration scripts are used to maintain DB schema
   - Query DSL
     - If project is open in intellij sometimes intellij fail to add generated classes on class path.
     - Right click on generated package and add it to generated sources
     - ![img.png](documents/images/QueryDSL.png)
   - keycloak for oAuth2.0 authentication
+    - Keycloak container is used to set up oAuth2.0 in the application
   - openapi documentation
   - spotless maven plugin for automatic code reformat
     - please minimize documentation in controller class for better visibility
   - test containers
+    - postgres and Keycloak containers are used for testing
   - docker
+    - docker is used for setting up infrastructure
+    - docker is used for running End to End and Integration test cases
   - Junit5
   - postman

 ### Declaimer : All the OAuth Related configuration should come from vault like Azure vault as it contains secrets related to project.

+## Future enhancements

+- Authorizations for more controll over recipe-management
+  - create roles based on the operation
+  - add spring security to method or operation level
+- Add Docker compose file which will use pushed image of recipe-service and infra.yml to run recipe management project in docker
+- Add vault container to fetch secrets from Vault instead of configuration

 <hr style="border:2px solid grey">